 Lois Fiore has been showing her work in the Boston area for over 30 years.
 Working with oils and pastels, her work varies from figures and portraits to abstracts and still life.
 She also shows photographs.
 She lives and works at the Brickbottom Artist Building and participates in the annual Brickbottom Open Studios.

-Current:Photographs in the Touch Art and Craft Gallery, Cambridge
+Recent:Photographs in the Touch Art and Craft Gallery, Cambridge

 Nave Gallery Annex, Davis Square, Somerville, paintings